Exact algorithms for semidefinite programs with degenerate feasible set: Introduction

-In the previous formula, the constraint $A(x)\succeq 0$ means that $A(x)$ is positive semidefinite, that is, that all its eigenvalues are non-negative.
-The set $\spec(A)$, called {\em spectrahedron}, is a convex and basic semi-algebraic, as affine section of the cone of positive semidefinite matrices.
+The above constraint means that $A(x)$ is positive semidefinite, that is, that all its eigenvalues are non-negative.
+The set $\spec(A)$, called {\em spectrahedron}, is a convex and basic semi-algebraic set, an affine section of the cone of positive semidefinite matrices.

-Linear matrix inequalities and semidefinite programs appear frequently in several applied domains, {\it e.g.} for stability queries in control theory \cite{boyd1994linear}.
-They also appear as a central object in convex algebraic geometry and real algebra for computing certificates of non-negativity based on sums of squares \cite{blekherman2012nonnegative,blekherman2013semidefinite} following the technique popularized notably by the seminal work of Lasserre \cite{lasserre01globaloptimization} and Parrilo \cite{parrilo}.
-Since the LMI $A(x) \succeq 0$ defines the feasible set of SDP, LMI is also known as the SDP feasibility problem.
+LMIs and SDP appear frequently in applications, {\it e.g.} for stability queries in control theory \cite{boyd1994linear}.
+They also appear as a central object in convex algebraic geometry and real algebra for computing certificates of non-negativity based on sums of squares \cite{lasserreMoments,blekherman2013semidefinite}.

-Even though SDP can be solved in polynomial time to a fixed accuracy via the ellipsoid algorithm, the complexity status of this problem in the Turing or in the real numbers model is still an open question in computer science (see \cite{ramana1997exact,allamigeon2016solving}).
-On the other hand, very few algebraic methods that can represent an alternative to classical approaches from optimization theory have been developed.
+Even though SDP can be solved in polynomial time to a fixed accuracy via the ellipsoid algorithm, the complexity status of this problem in the Turing or in the real numbers model is still an open question in computer science \cite{ramana1997exact,allamigeon2018solving}.
+On the other hand, very few algebraic methods that can represent an alternative to classical approaches from optimization theory have been developed for SDP.

-In this paper, we aim at designing a symbolic algorithm for solving the SDP in \eqref{originalSDP}, without any assumption on the feasible set $\spec(A)$, but with genericity assumptions on the objective function $\ell$.
-It returns an algebraic representation of a feasible solution.
+In this paper, we aim at designing a symbolic algorithm for solving the SDP problem \eqref{originalSDP}, without any assumption on the feasible set $\spec(A)$, but with genericity assumptions on the objective function $\ell$.
+Our algorithm returns an exact algebraic representation of an optimal solution.